talacounts/game_of_life/README.md

 this is our game

-to use the game you need bla bla
+to use the game you need create a player